Angel-of-Dev/b-reshit/dcc/orbital-dynamics/index.md

 Lastly, it would be rather easy to accidentally pass value of `mass` in place of a `radius` as there's no way for a compiler to detect such scenario, so this code would need to rely heavily on careful code reviews and unit tests.
 Not great.

-We fix this by introducing more specialised types that encapsulate validation, relevant logic, tests and documentation close together:
+We fix this by introducing more specialised types that encapsulate validation logic and allow tests and documentation to live close together:

 ```csharp
 /// <summary> Represents a measure of length expressed in meters [m]. </summary>